On the quantitative variation of congruence ideals and integral periods of modular forms: Congruence ideals and Tamagawa exponents

 \subsection{The idea of proof}

-In the proof of Bloch-Kato conjecture for adjoint motives of modular forms following \cite{diamond-flach-guo}, the following connections are established:
+In the proof of the Bloch--Kato conjecture for adjoint motives of modular forms \cite{diamond-flach-guo}, the following connections are established:

 \begin{itemize} \item The connection between adjoint $L$-values and cohomology congruence ideals is due to Hida's formula \cite{hida-invent-1981}.
 See also \cite{ddt}. \item The connection between cohomology congruence ideals and congruence ideals follows from the freeness of the Hecke module over the associated Hecke algebra.
-Such freeness results can be obtained in two ways: the method of Mazur, Ribet, Wiles, and Faltings-Jordan \cite{faltings-jordan} (c.f. \cite[Theorem 1.13]{vatsal-cong}) based on the $q$-expansion principle and the crystalline comparison isomorphism (Fontaine's $C_{\mathrm{cris}}$) and the Diamond's improvement of the Taylor-Wiles system argument \cite{diamond_multiplicity_one}.
-In Diamond's method, the level of the Hecke module should be of the form $N_{\overline{\rho},\Sigma}$ for some $\Sigma$.
-See \cite[Theorem 2.4]{diamond_multiplicity_one} for the statement. \item The connection between congruence ideals and adjoint Selmer groups follows from the Taylor-Wiles system argument. \end{itemize} Our main theorem (Theorem \ref{thm:main_thm}) precisely measures the difference of two congruence ideals $\eta_f(N)$ and $\eta_f(N^+,N^-)$, but making such a connection is not straightforward at all.
+Such freeness results can be obtained in two ways: the method of Mazur, Ribet, Wiles, and Faltings--Jordan \cite{faltings-jordan} (cf. \cite[Theorem 1.13]{vatsal-cong}) based on the $q$-expansion principle and the crystalline comparison isomorphism (Fontaine's $C_{\mathrm{cris}}$) and the Diamond's improvement of the Taylor--Wiles system argument \cite{diamond_multiplicity_one}.
+In Diamond's method, the level of the Hecke module should be of the form $N_{\overline{\rho},\Sigma}$ for some $\Sigma$ \cite[Theorem 2.4]{diamond_multiplicity_one}. \item The connection between congruence ideals and adjoint Selmer groups follows from the Taylor--Wiles system argument. \end{itemize} Our main theorem (Theorem \ref{thm:main_thm}) precisely measures the difference of two congruence ideals $\eta_f(N)$ and $\eta_f(N^+,N^-)$, but making such a connection is not straightforward at all.
 The following diagram summarizes how the connection is made.

 The proof of Theorem \ref{thm:main_thm} consists of two parts.
-The first part ($\S$\ref{subsubsec:first-approximation}) is an approximation of the main theorem (Theorem \ref{thm:key_thm}) whose proof is based on the $R=\mathbb{T}$ argument and the computation of Galois cohomology.
+The first part (the Selmer computation) is an approximation of the main theorem (Theorem \ref{thm:key_thm}) whose proof is based on the $R=\mathbb{T}$ argument and the computation of Galois cohomology.
 However, it does not give the exact formula but a slightly different formula.
-The second one ($\S$\ref{subsubsec:second_correction}) is the correction of this error (Proposition \ref{prop:second_correction}) whose proof is based on the explicit comparison among adjoint $L$-values.
-Theorem \ref{thm:main_thm} immediately follows from Theorem \ref{thm:key_thm} and Proposition \ref{prop:second_correction}.
+The second one (the $L$-value computation) removes the difference (Proposition \ref{prop:second_correction}) whose proof is based on the explicit comparison among adjoint $L$-values.
+Theorem \ref{thm:main_thm} immediately follows from these two results.